-Current update (11/12/2025): Home Electrification and Appliance Rebate (HEAR) has not launched yet.
-Minnesota is waiting for formal approval from the federal Department of Energy to launch our program.
-Due to ongoing uncertainty during the federal government shutdown, we are delayed in launching the program.
+Current update (12/2/2025): Save Energy Minnesota has not launched yet.
+Minnesota is waiting for formal approval from the federal Department of Energy to launch the program.
+There is no estimated program launch date.

 Subscribe to the Consumer Announcements newsletter* to receive email updates for individuals including consumers, homeowners, renters and the general public.